njcorona/mercado-libre-webscraper/README.md

 1. Install R on your computer:  http://lib.stat.cmu.edu/R/CRAN/
 2. Install RStudio Desktop (or your preferred IDE):  https://www.rstudio.com/products/rstudio/download/
-3. After you move the code onto your system (fork, clone, download, etc.), run the file mercado-libre/setup.R to install the relevant R packages on your computer.
+3. After you move the code onto your system (fork, clone, download, etc.), run the file mercado-libre/setup.R (which I haven't written yet :) ) to install the relevant R packages on your computer.

 ### Running the code

 ### Building your own MercadoLibre webscraper

 ### Automating the scraper

+This is my ongoing struggle.

 ## Author